Kwiziq community member

 I used to be on Duolingo, and whenever this question came up, the experts always said "aimer means love for people&pets, like for things".
 Laura Lawless' article on french.about.com/od/grammar/a/aimer.htm agrees, with examples like "Aimes-tu le tennis?
 Oui, j'aime ça - Do you like tennis?
 Yes, I like it".
 But this lesson has aimer=love even for things.
 What am I to believe?

-This relates to:Aimer = to love, like something / someone -
+This question relates to:French lesson "Aimer = to love, like something / someone"

 Kwiziq language super star